 You can type Morse code into the top box using "." for a dot and "-" or "_" for a dash.
 Letters are separated by spaces and words by "/" or "|".
 When you hit the "Translate" button the program will translate it into plain text.
 If it cannot translate a letter it will place a "?" in the output.

 The "play", "stop" buttons control the playback.
-You can choose to hear the sound, see a flashing light or both using the "Sound" and "Light" checkboxes (unfortunately, in older browsers the light option is not available).
+You can choose which of hearing the sound, seeing a flashing light, or having your phone vibrate using the "Sound", "Light" and "Vibrate" checkboxes.
+The light and vibrate options are only shown in browsers that support them.
 There are also advanced options to control the pitch and speed.
 The "Farnsworth speed" is useful when learning Morse code as it can be set lower than the other speed in order to stretch out the spaces between characters and words whilst keeping the Morse characters fast.